Data governance

 Data governance is a term used on both a macro and a micro level.
 The former is a political concept and forms part of international relations and Internet governance; the latter is a data management concept and forms part of corporate/organizational data governance.

 Data governance involves delegating authority over data and exercising that authority through decision-making processes.
-It plays a crucial role in enhancing the value of data assets.
+It plays a role in enhancing the value of data assets.

 Macro level

 Data governance at the macro level involves regulating cross-border data flows among countries, which is more precisely termed international data governance.
-This field formed in the early 2000s and consists of "norms, principles and rules governing various types of data."
+This field was first formed in the early 2000s, and consists of "norms, principles and rules governing various types of data."

 There have been several international groups established by research organizations that aim to grant access to their data.
 These groups that enable an exchange of data are, as a result, exposed to domestic and international legal interpretations that ultimately decide how data is used.
 However, as of 2023, there are no international laws or agreements specifically focused on data protection.

 Data governance (Data Management)

 Data governance is the set of principles, policies, and processes that guide the effective and responsible use of data within an organization.
 It creates a framework for decision making, accountability, and oversight across the data lifecycle, from creation and storage to sharing and disposal.

-Data governance works closely with data management, which provides the practical methods to carry out governance objectives.
+Data governance is closely linked with data management, which provides the practical methods to carry out governance objectives.
 These methods include data quality assurance, metadata management, master data management, security controls, and compliance monitoring.

 Together, governance and management aim to maximize the value of data as a strategic asset, reduce risks from misuse or inaccuracy, and ensure compliance with regulatory, ethical, and business requirements.
 The importance of this discipline has grown with the rise of big data, cloud computing, and artificial intelligence, where consistent standards and stewardship are essential for privacy protection, interoperability, and informed decision making.

+Researchers Vijay Khatri and Carol V. Brown differentiate between data governance and data management, defining governance as "what decisions must be made to ensure effective management and use of IT (decision domains) and who makes the decisions (locus of accountability for decision-making)", and management as "making and implementing decisions".
+In 2010, they published a data governance framework based on five components: data principles (which define the data's purpose by an organization), data quality, metadata, data access, and data lifecycle.

+In 2017, the ISO released a framework for data governance, ISO/IEC 38505-1:2017.

+Due to the increased use of large language models and the datasets used to train them, a 2022 paper proposed a data governance framework in the context of human rights.

+Other well-known data governance frameworks include ISO 8000, the CMMI Data Management Maturity (DMM) Model, and DAMA-DMBOK.